Shocking Shades of Claw Boys Claw

 Shocking Shades of Claw Boys Claw is the debut studio album (released on 12" vinyl) by Dutch rock and roll band Claw Boys Claw.
 The album was released on their own label, Hipcat Records.

+History

 Claw Boys Claw had been founded in 1983 by drummer Allard Jolles, who played guitar and sang in L'Attentat, another band from the "Amsterdam Guitar School".
-They won a talent show in November 1983 and, with that money, paid for three hours' of studio time; the result was their debut album.
+They won a talent show in November 1983 and, with that money, paid for three hours' of studio time; the result was Shocking Shades.
 Released in May 1984, the album proved popular despite (or perhaps in spite of) the low-fi sound quality, and the band became quite a hit on the Dutch club circuit, thanks in no small part to their energetic stage presence.
-After the album was released, Jolles returned to L'Attentat, though he would sporadically work with Claw Boys Claw, producing Hitkillers/The Beast Of Claw Boys Claw, for instance.
+After the album was released, Jolles returned to L'Attentat, though he later worked sometimes with Claw Boys Claw, producing Hitkillers/The Beast Of Claw Boys Claw, for instance.